kashine6/Proportional-Sync-Feedback-Sensor/README.md

 - Currently shifted to the default single-spring version.
 It provides constant compression, which reduces the apparent load on the extruder stepper and helps overcome Bowden friction.

+- HappyHare now supports using the PSF as the extruder filament entry sensor.

 - The STLs folder still includes the dual-spring version, which has already been deprecated.